mlanza/atomic/docs/start-with-simulation.md

   }
 }

-const $ttt = $.cell(init());
+const $ttt = $.atom(init());

 ```

 This is, in fact, where Atomic got its name.
 It arose from every app's humble beginning of a bit of state being plunked into a state container.
-This reactive, observable container is the core ⚛️ of a program/component.
+This atom is the core ⚛️ of every program/component.

 ## Seed the simulation using a function
 In this version `init` seeds the initial state.
 Why the function?
-Why not just drop the initial state into the cell?
+Why not just drop the initial state into the atom?

 That could work.
 But since most programs are configurable, whether they're launched from the command line (and receive options) or a browser (and receive query params), better to start with a consistent pattern.